Bistard/nota/README.md

 <br>

-An open-sourced note-taking desktop application / markdown editor that provides WYSIWYG and noteTaking-like user experience.
+Wisp is a next-gen Markdown note-taking desktop application designed for both education and professional development.
+It leverages generative AI for enriched note creation, organization, and suggestions.

 ## 🚪Portals
 - [🌎Why Me?](#🌎Why-Me?)